scirner22/figure-cli/README.md

 - The goal of 1.0 is to be feature compatible with everything I currently have in bash scripts.

-- [ ] build, test, and run wrappers capable of detecting type of project.
+- [ ] build, test, and run, migrate wrappers capable of detecting type of project.
 - [ ] port-forward dev DB and optionally open pgsql shell.
 - [ ] provide a way to open pgsql shell for prod DBs.
 - [ ] provide a way to open pgsql shell for local DBs.